-- A. Logging into agency records within a specified timeframe; - B. Placing under the property and evidence function before the officer's tour of duty ends; - C. Exceptional circumstances that allow items to be secured and submitted after the officer's tour of duty, with documented supervisory approval; - D. A description of each item and the circumstances it came into the agency's possession; - E. Guidelines for packaging and labeling prior to submission; - F. Extra security measures for handling exceptional, valuable, or sensitive items; i.e. currency, precious metals, jewelry, weapons, and drugs; - G. Efforts to identify and notify the owner or custodian; and - H. Procedures for release of property and/or evidence.
+- A. Logging into agency records within a specified timeframe; - B. Placing under the property and evidence function before the officer's tour of duty ends; - C. Exceptional circumstances that allow items to be secured and submitted after the officer's tour of duty, with documented supervisory approval; - D. A description of each item and the circumstances it came into the agency's possession; - E. Extra security measures for handling exceptional, valuable, or sensitive items; i.e. currency, precious metals, jewelry, weapons, and drugs; - F. Efforts to identify and notify the owner or custodian; and - G. Procedures for release of property and/or evidence.

 - Written directive addressing elements of the standard.
 (Qty Initial: 1) (Qty Reaccred: 1) - Completed property receipts.
 (Qty Initial: 1) (Qty Reaccred: 1 each year) - Completed evidence receipts.
-(Qty Initial: 1) (Qty Reaccred: 1 each year) - Documentation for notification of owner.
-(Qty Initial: 1) (Qty Reaccred: 3) - Observation of logs. - Observation of secured areas. - Observation of packaging and labeling. - Documentation of notification.
+(Qty Initial: 1) (Qty Reaccred: 1 each year) - Observation of logs. - Observation of secured areas. - Documentation of notification of owner.
 (Qty Initial: 1 each) (Qty Reaccred: 3) - Documentation of supervisory approval for exceptional circumstances.
 (Qty Initial: 1) (Qty Reaccred: 1) - Interviews.